 The MSI GT76 Titan truly lives up to its name and is a titan when it comes to both gaming and productivity.
 It has a larger 17.3” 4K UHD screen that has an IPS-level 100% Adobe RGB rating that displays stunning pictures with accurate colors.
 Inside the laptop is an Intel i9-10900K 10core 20thread CPU together with an RTX 2080 Super.
 You also get 64GB of RAM and 2 1TB NVMe SSDs for mass storage.
 It has 4 USB Type-A ports, a Type-C port, a Thunderbolt 3 port, a mini-DisplayPort, and an HDMI port.

 This laptop is an absolute beast that can run anything you throw at it, from workloads to gaming.
 This titan can do it all.
-It’s gonna hurt your wallet a lot but there’s not a lot of laptops nor desktops out there that can outperform this monster.
+It’s gonna hurt your wallet a lot but there are not a lot of laptops or desktops out there that can outperform this monster.

 4K laptops are here to stay and they are growing in numbers each year.
 They offer crisp and clear picture quality that provides an unparalleled viewing experience.
 The only downside to 4K laptops are their prices.
 They require powerful hardware in order to run the already expensive 4K screen which makes them more expensive than 1080p laptops.